Charles Marion Russell: Montana and the West

 In 1896, Russell married his wife Nancy.
 He was 32 and she was 18.
 In 1897, they moved from the small community of Cascade, Montana to the bustling county seat of Great Falls.
 Russell spent the majority of the remainder of his life there.
 He continued with his art, becoming a local celebrity and gaining the acclaim of critics worldwide.
 As Russell was not skilled in marketing his work, Nancy is generally given credit for making him an internationally known artist.
 She set up many shows for Russell throughout the United States and in London, creating many followers of Russell.

 In 1912 he joined cowboy artist Frank Tenney Johnson on a sketching expedition to the Blackfoot Reservation east of Glacier National Park in Montana.

 In 1913, Russell painted Wild Horse Hunters, which depicts riders capturing wild horses, each band of which is dominated by a stallion.
 He used as much color as an artist could on his mountain landscapes.
 As an artist, Russell emerged at a time when the Wild West was of intense interest to people who lived in cities, and cattle drives were still being conducted over long distances.
 He painted images of the Old West that were later adopted by Westerns, which became a movie staple.

 Russell was fond of these popular art forms and made many friends among the well-off collectors of his works, including actors and film makers such as William S. Hart, Harry Carey, Will Rogers, and Douglas Fairbanks.
-Russell also kept up with fellow artists of the West, including painter Edgar Samuel Paxson, painter Edward "Ed" Borein and Will Crawford the illustrator.
+Russell also kept up with fellow artists of the West, including painter Edgar Samuel Paxson, painter Edward "Ed" Borein, illustrator and painter Maynard Dixon and Will Crawford the illustrator.

 On the day of Russell's funeral in 1926, the children in Great Falls were released from school so they could watch the funeral procession.
 Russell's coffin was displayed in a glass-sided coach, pulled by four black horses.

-Russell produced about 4000 works of art, including oil and watercolor paintings, drawings and sculptures in wax, clay, plaster and other materials, some of which were also cast in bronze.
+Russell produced about 4,000 works of art, including oil and watercolor paintings, drawings and sculptures in wax, clay, plaster and other materials, some of which were also cast in bronze.